PowerShell/PowerShellGallery/psgallery_status.md

 =========================
 ### The [PowerShell Gallery](https://powershellgallery.com) is currently:  __Operating with Statistic Errors__

+### 10/15/2020 - PowerShellGallery.com may temporarily experience latency and/or low availability

+Database updates will be made on Monday, October 19th at 9am and will last 10 minutes.
+The update will lock specific tables in the database and may potentially impact search requests made to the gallery.
+This should not impact package downloads.

 ### 10/7/2020 - PowerShellGallery.com is experiencing low availability that may result in an inability to install package or access data on the website.

 __Status: Resolved__